Adzuki bean: Speciation and domestication

-The wild ancestor of cultivated adzuki bean is probably Vigna angularis var. nipponensis, which is distributed across Japan, Korea, China, Nepal and Bhutan.
+The wild ancestor of cultivated adzuki bean is probably Vigna angularis var. nipponensis, which is distributed across East Asia.
 Speciation between Vigna angularis var. nipponensis and Vigna angularis var. angularis occurred around 50,000 years ago.
+Wild adzuki likely originated near the Himalayas and spread naturally to central China and Japan.
 Archaeologists estimate it was domesticated around 3000 BC.
-However, adzuki beans (as well as soybeans) dating from 3000 BC to 2000 BC are indicated to still be largely within the wild size range.
+However, adzuki beans, as well as soybeans, dating from 3000 BC to 2000 BC are indicated to still be largely within the wild size range.
 Enlarged seeds occurred during the later Bronze Age or Iron Age, periods with plough use.

 Domestication of adzuki beans resulted in a trade-off between yield and seed size.
 Cultivated adzuki beans have fewer but longer pods, fewer but larger seeds, a shorter stature, and also a smaller overall seed yield than wild forms.
 The exact place of domestication is not known; multiple domestication origins in East Asia have been suggested.

+Seed remains of adzuki beans discovered in the Central Highlands of Japan were dated to c.
+6,000–4,000 BP, and represent to date the oldest evidence for its cultivation, supporting an origin in Japan.
+Evidence suggests that "wild azuki bean have been domesticated and cultivated in Japan for over 10,000 years".

+While archaeological studies found early traces of adzuki cultivation in Japan, genetic studies identified highest cultivar genetic variation in central China, suggesting the first domestication in China.
+Cultivated azuki beans have been found in Shandong, dated to the 9th millennium BC.

+Consistent with archaeological records, a genomic study indicated that all present-day adzuki cultivars descended from the wild adzuki in eastern Japan near the Central Highlands, at about 3000-5000 BP.
+The cultivars later spread to China and hybridized with local wild adzuki in China, resulting in the high genetic variation of central Chinese cultivars.
+The study therefore reconciles the discrepancy between archaeological and early genetic studies.
+Mutations conferring key domestication syndromes (loss of pod shattering and change of seed coat color) also had a single origin in Japan.
+These mutations originated and continued to increase in frequency since about 10,000 BP, suggesting that domestication syndromes were being selected by the Jōmon people much earlier than clear archaeological traces of large-scale cultivation.

 Breeding

 In Japan, the adzuki bean was one of the first crops subjected to scientific plant breeding.
 Important breeding traits are yield, pureness of the bean colour, and the maturing time.
 Separate cultivars with smaller seeds and higher biomass are bred for fodder production and as green manure.
 Locally adapted cultivars are available in China, Japan, Korea, and Taiwan.

 More than 300 cultivars/landraces/breeding lines are registered in Japan.
-Moreover, China (Institute of Crop Germplasm Resources (CAAS), Beijing, more than 3700 accessions) and Japan (Tokachi Agricultural Experiment Station, Hokkaido, about 2500 accessions) accommodate large germplasm collections of adzuki bean.
+Large germplasm collections of adzuki bean are in China, at the Institute of Crop Germplasm Resources (CAAS), Beijing, with more than 3,700 accessions, and Japan, at the Tokachi Agricultural Experiment Station, Hokkaido, with about 2,500 accessions.